deebakb/calendar-event/README.md

-# Calendar - Application
+# Calendar - Event

-Calendar Application is a spring boot application to create calendar events
+Calendar Event is a spring boot application to create calendar events

 ## Technology stack